-Only 34% of the residents of Vietnam consider religion to be an important part of their daily lives, as per a recent WIN/Gallup polling.
+63% of residents of Vietnam consider religion to be of no importance in their daily lives, as per a recent WIN/Gallup polling.
 Perhaps the prevalence of Marxist-Leninist ideology in the country and the influence of Communist rule in Vietnam is responsible for the atheistic stance of most of Vietnam's population.
 Among the religious believers in the country, Buddhism is the religion of the majority of those practicing a belief system, followed by Catholic Christians, and other, smaller minorities.

-The religious beliefs of the people of Hong Kong are minimally rooted in a strong, faith-based system, with only 24% of the population vouching for the important role of religion in their daily lives.
+The religious beliefs of the people of Hong Kong are minimally rooted in a strong faith-based system, with 63% of the population considering themselves irreligious.
 This special administrative region of China appears, however, to be slightly more religious than China itself, which is the least religious country in the world.
 Despite having a high percentage of atheists (34%), Hong Kong allows every citizen to practice their own religion without state interference in the same aspect of life.

 Denmark is one of the best countries to be an atheist, as a large segment of the Danish population are atheists themselves.
 Only 19% of the population of this country assign importance to religion in their day-to-day lives, as per the data revealed by a recent WIN/Gallup poll.
 For these people, religion only plays a ceremonial role in their society.
 Hence, an individual can enjoy the Christmas celebrations in the country without the need to believe in origin of the festival.

-Just like its neighboring Denmark, Sweden is also one of the least religious countries in the world, with only 19% of Swedes acknowledging that religion has an important influence in their daily lives.
+Sweden is also one of the least religious countries in the world, with 73% of Swedes denying that religion has any involvement in their everyday lives.
 Even though the Swedish Church claims that 6.3 million Swedes are affiliated to the Church, only 5% of the people are regular churchgoers.
 However, Christian traditions like the Lucia remain popularly celebrated across the country.
 In more recent years, the country has also witnessed a growth in Islamic mosque and Jewish synagogue attendance, attributed to the large numbers of immigrants arriving into this country.

-China dominates the world in terms of being the least religious country in the world, with nearly half of the country's population being deemed as ‘non-believers’.
-The WIN/Gallup poll reveals that a meager 7% proportion of the Chinese population believes religion to play an important role in their daily lives.
+China is the least religious country in the world, with 90% of residents claiming no religious affiliation.
+The WIN/Gallup poll reveals that a meager 10% proportion of the Chinese population believes religion to play an important role in their daily lives.
 Though the Chinese state officially recognizes the five religions of Buddhism, Islam, Catholicism, Protestantism, and Taoism, the state claims to permits its citizens to practice any religion of their own while also encouraging atheism.
 However, the Communist Party of China holds the right to persecute organized religions in the country, given that they deem the practice of such to be a threat to the country’s regime or a threat to the religious freedoms of other Chinese citizens.